kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Pedro had always been really keen to tell me about the water pipes coming into the flat and the fact that they were broken.
 - I had raised this with the landlady in July 2023 when I was going away for the summer but she ignored me.
-- I raised it again in 2024.
-She ignored me again.
+- I raised it again in 2024 on WhatsApp and sent her a picture.
+She said "perfecto".

+![The broken water pipe outside my apartment](../../content/images/water-pipes.JPG){width=65%}

-- On the day Pedro was fired, and showing the new caretaker around the apartments, he took pains to tell me that the water pipes were not only broken outside my door (see picture below) but also at the ground floor level where the mains water is distributed to all the flats in the building.
+- On the day Pedro was fired, and he was showing the new caretaker around the apartments, he took pains to tell me that the water pipes were not only broken outside my door (see picture below) but also at the ground floor level where the mains water is distributed to all the flats in the building.
 - He pointed out that every pipe was fine, except mine.
+He was very insistent I knew about this.
+He hadn't been previously.
-- And it's curious that at both places you can cut off the mains water into my apartment, it is impossible to do so.
+- It's curious that at *both* places you can cut off the mains water into my apartment, it is impossible to do so.
+- Even though the water pipe is closed off in the picture, it continues to run into my house.
 - Basically, you cannot close off the water pipes to my flat.
 The water pipe outside the door is broken, and so is the one at the bottom of the building.
 They are broken in exactly the same way too.
 So there is no way to close off the water coming from the mains.
 - I wonder if this is because, if you are poisoning someone, perhaps in a drip-feed type manner, and they can close off the pipes when they leave the building, then the poison, or narcotic, or whatever, could collect in large doses and kill someone instantaneously.
 - I wonder if that's happened before.
 I wonder if that's why there is a specific clause about me dying in the apartment in my tenancy agreement.
-Could the people of Denia be that evil?
+- Could the people of Denia be that evil?

-![The broken water pipe outside my apartment](../../content/images/water-pipes.JPG){width=65%}

-- Even though the water pipe is closed off in the picture, it continues to run into my house.

 ## Men outside with handheld devices